allisonabinger/YardHopper/Dev/Back-End/server/README.md

     "postId": "6VpUpFaeAHvA9Ew9zAkj",
 }
 ```

+**Server Response**
 The server will respond with a message upon successful deletion:
 ```
 {
     "message": "Listing removed successfully"